Linuxfabrik/monitoring-plugins/check-plugins/mysql-thread-cache/README.md

 ## Overview

 Checks how effectively MySQL/MariaDB caches threads for re-use.
 A low hit rate means the server frequently creates new threads instead of reusing cached ones, which is expensive.
-Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner v2.8.41.
+Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner.

 **Important Notes:**